Fatigue Risk Management Industry Day

 On Monday morning, September 9, 2019, a continental breakfast will be provided.
 The program will begin with a plenary address featuring internationally renowned scientists and practitioners in the field of fatigue risk management.

-For those who will be attending both the Fatigue Risk Management Industry Day and the Shiftwork2019 conference, transportation will be provided between the events.
+For those who will be attending both the Fatigue Risk Management Industry Day and the Shiftwork2019 conference, transportation will be provided between the two events.

 Reasons to Attend

-- Hear scientists explain the impact of fatigue in the workplace
+- Hear scientists explain the impact of fatigue in the workplace and how to address it

 - Learn how fatigue risk management can improve safety, productivity, health, and well-being, as well as save costs